The typical pipeline

 At that point, it is no longer a chatbot.

-It is a structured, controllable answer platform capable of operating under uncertainty — without surrendering to hallucination.
+It becomes a structured, controllable answer platform capable of operating under uncertainty—without surrendering to hallucination.